-Although the body naturally creates collagen by breaking down dietary protein into amino acids, the Huffington Post’s Karim Orange reveals that collagen production starts to slow down as early as the age of 25.
+Although the body naturally creates collagen by breaking down dietary protein into amino acids, collagen production starts to slow down as early as the age of 25.
 Plus, other factors, such as sun exposure, environmental pollution, and unhealthy eating habits can cause a decline in collagen production.
 Without the proper amount of collagen in the body, so many of its crucial functions would fall apart.

-Collagen plays a key role in keeping our skin looking firm and plump, as dermatologist Joshua Zeichner tells Allure that a lack of collagen would lead to skin aging, as seen in the appearance of fine lines and facial sagging.
+Collagen plays a key role in keeping our skin looking firm and plump.
+The lack of collagen may lead to skin aging, as seen in the appearance of fine lines and facial sagging.
 The body would also have weaker bones, as they are mostly made of collagen.
-Also, a study published in the Journal of Agricultural and Food Chemistry found that collagen can improve physical activity while reducing joint pain.
+Also, studies found that collagen can improve physical activity while reducing joint pain.
 Moreover, collagen can help improve muscle mass, heart health, and hair and nail growth.

 With all of this in mind, boosting your collagen intake and production is essential for your health.
 But here’s the pickle: Those on a plant-based diet will need to work twice as hard to produce collagen, as it usually comes through meat, eggs, or seafood.
-This is why Parsley Health’s Erika Favela recommends focusing on vitamins and nutrients that can improve your body’s own collagen production.
+This is why focusing on vitamins and nutrients that can improve your body’s own collagen production is crucial.
 Vitamin C and lysine are instrumental in this process.

 Vitamin C, which is found in leafy greens and citrus fruits, helps promote the healing of connective tissues.
 Meanwhile, lysine is an amino acid that helps form collagen, and produce food like tomatoes, leeks, and avocados that are rich sources of this particular macronutrient.
-Lysine-rich food is especially beneficial for your skin, as Jennifer Gault notes that avocados are great for softer skin.
+Lysine-rich food such as avocados can be beneficial for your skin, for making the skin softer.
 Plus, Hass avocados are a fantastic source of energy — all the more reason to exercise, as collagen can aid the recovery process, too.

 And just like CBD capsules and pills, plant-based collagen also comes in the form of supplements.
 From powders to tablets and capsules, these forms of collagen are vegan, as they are created with genetically modified yeast and bacteria.
 So, how can you incorporate these supplements into your diet?

-A popular method is placing powdered collagen into a cup of coffee, which Toronto café Calii Love is known for doing.
-You can even add it to the healthy turkey quinoa stew recipe shared by Mirieta Selimovska.
+A popular method is placing powdered collagen into a cup of coffee, which more and more cafes are starting to offer.
 But if you’re really looking to bulk up, a higher dosage of collagen powder is advised.
-Canadian Running Magazine’s Madeleine Kelly suggests eating a snack alongside a collagen powder-infused shake to reap its protein-boosting benefits.
+Canadian Running Magazine’s suggests eating a snack alongside a collagen powder-infused shake, to reap its protein-boosting benefits.